cosmos/governance/Distribution.md

 If you're technically-inclined, [these are the technical specifications](#technical-specifications).

 ## 1. `communitytax`
-### Short desc.
+### The proportion of staking rewards diverted to the community pool.
 #### `cosmoshub-3` default: `0.020000000000000000`

-Long Desc
+Staking on the Cosmos Hub entitles participants to inflationary (aka "block") rewards and transaction fees.
+A portion of these staking rewards is diverted to the community pool, which can be spent with a successful community-spend governance proposal. `communitytax` is the parameter that determines the proportion of staking rewards diverted to the community pool, which is currently `0.020000000000000000` (2%) of all staking rewards.

 ### Potential implications
 #### Decreasing the value of `communitytax`
-Decreasing the value of the `communitytax` parameter will ---.
-This will make it less likely ---.
+Decreasing the value of the `communitytax` parameter will decrease the rate that the community pool is funded and will increase the staking rewards captured by staking participants.
+This will make it more likely for the community pool to be exhausted and could potentially increase the motivation for participants to stake.

 #### Increasing the value of `communitytax`
-Increasing the value of the `communitytax` parameter will ---.
-This will make it more likely ---.
+Increasing the value of the `communitytax` parameter will increase the rate that the community pool is funded and will decrease the staking rewards captured by staking participants.
+This will make it more less for the community pool to be exhausted and could potentially decrease the motivation for participants to stake.

-#### Notes

 ## 2. `baseproposerreward`